 Research Projects

-ABSTRACT: Advice is a key input to early firm development, but our understanding of it remains quite limited.
-Using a sample of 7,914 mentoring decisions by seed-stage investors participating in a mentoring program, I develop a framework to systematically analyze advice and offer among the first empirical insights into its nature and provision.
-The characteristic element of mentors' advice is to do less and learn more, nudging entrepreneurs to balance business objectives that entail costly to reverse commitments with objectives focused on discovering and evaluating options.
-Although mentors are quite aligned in this message, I find significant differences between angel investors and venture capitalists in the provision of hands-on mentoring to help founders achieve their objectives.
+ABSTRACT: Advice is a key input to early firm development, but our understanding of it is limited.
+Using detailed data from a global entrepreneurship program, I present a series of empirical insights that shed light on the foundations of advice and motivate new hypotheses for entrepreneurship research.
+Leveraging idiosyncratic variation in mentors' personal schedules that influenced the amount of advice startups received, I find that mentoring has a large and positive effect on future market performance of startups.
+I then develop a typology of entrepreneurial activity for measuring the nature of advice and codify 7,914 mentoring decisions to analyze the provision of advice by different mentors.
+I find that the characteristic element of advice is to do less and learn more.
+While mentors are quite aligned in this message, I find significant differences between angel investors and venture capitalists in the provision of advice.
 Angels are more likely than VCs to help founders design and execute product market experiments, while VCs provide more support on business analysis and planning tasks.
 I find evidence consistent with the hypothesis that experimentation is a skill developed via learning-by-doing, and angels have a skill advantage in that domain due to having more operational experience.
-These and other findings reported offer several new research opportunities in economics, entrepreneurial strategy, and finance.

 Information Frictions and Employee Sorting Between Startups